-Causes of damp and mould
+What causes damp and mould?

-Damp and mould are usually caused when there's too much moisture in the air from doing normal day-to-day activity such as cooking, drying washing inside or having a shower.
+Damp and mould are usually caused when there is too much moisture in the air from doing normal day-to-day activity such as cooking, drying washing inside or having a shower.
 They can also happen if a home is not well ventilated, or the inside temperature frequently drops below 16 degrees Celsius.